tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

 [OAuth](http://www.oauth.net) is described as "an open protocol to allow secure authorisation from web, mobile and desktop applications".
 It's intended as a handshaking protocol whereby an application is granted authorisation to another without having to know the target application's user credentials.
 The application requesting access never knows the end users details.

-It's probably best described in terms of the [workflow](http://hueniverse.com/oauth/guide/workflow/).
+It's probably best described in terms of it's typical [workflow](http://hueniverse.com/oauth/guide/workflow/).

 ## Authorisation Request